Fourth Trimester – What to expect 3 months after birth

 The “fourth trimester” – what to expect during the first three months after birth

-When you’re pregnant, it’s difficult to imagine what your days and nights will be like once your baby is born.
+When you’re pregnant, it’s difficult to imagine what your days and nights will be like once your baby is born, especially if you’re a new mum.
 What might spring to mind is an image of your little one peacefully sleeping in a cot in the middle of a beautifully decorated nursery.

-The reality is likely to be very different, especially during the first three months.
-Your new baby will be so attached to you that in many ways she will behave as if still in your womb.
+The reality is likely to be very different, especially during the first three months – often called the 4th trimester.
+Your new baby will be so attached to you that in many ways they will behave as if still in your womb.
 Your body is your newborn’s natural habitat, and breastfeeding replaces the placenta in providing nourishment and protection.

-Your baby is born with well-developed senses of taste and smell, so she will recognise your familiar scent from day one.
-Babies can hear when in the womb, so she will already recognise your voice too.
+Your baby is born with well-developed senses of taste and smell, so they will recognise your familiar scent from day one.
+Babies can hear when in the womb, so they will already recognise your voice too.

 Your baby’s sleep pattern will seem disorganised and chaotic at first.
-She will usually depend on you cuddling, rocking or talking her to sleep because it’s comforting and soothing.
+They will usually depend on you cuddling, rocking or talking them to sleep because it’s comforting and soothing.